Abinash2k/Hotel-booking-Analysis/README.md

 Box Plot

 # Conclusions
--Around 60% bookings are for City hotel and 40% bookings are for Resort hotel, therefore City Hotel is busier than Resort hotel.
+- Around 60% bookings are for City hotel and 40% bookings are for Resort hotel, therefore City Hotel is more busy than Resort hotel.
 Also the overall adr of City hotel is slightly higher than Resort hotel.

--Both hotels have significantly higher booking cancellation rates

--Most of the guests came from unknown/other countries, with most of guests coming from Britain.

--Guests use different channels for making bookings out of which most preferred way is TA/TO.

--Maximum of bookings via TA/TO .

--Not getting same room as reserved, longer lead time and waiting time do not affect cancellation of bookings.

--July- August are the most busier and profitable months for both of hotels. and many more.
+-	It was observed that certain months have higher cancellation rates compared to others.
+Specifically, vacation time has higher cancellation
+-	Most people prefer BB-type meals rather than FB, SC or HB.
+Also, it is seen that very few guests opted for the Full Board meal type, as indicated by the lowest bar.
+-	ADR represents the average price paid by guests for a night's stay, a peak in the frequency of ADR values at the lower end of the spectrum, indicating that a significant number of bookings are made at lower rates and a long right tail, indicating that there are a few instances of exceptionally high ADR values, which are less frequent but can significantly impact revenue.
+-	The scatterplot shows the relationship between the day of the month when guests arrive and the number of days, they spend on the waiting list before their stay.
+-	It is seen that the distribution of lead times for both cancelled (1) and not cancelled (0) bookings.
+-	Maximum guest booked hotel through the distribution of guests across different market segments.
+Each bar represents a specific market technique for booking a hotel, and the height of the bar indicates the count of guests belonging to that booking method.
+-	It was observed in the bar plot that most people prefer staying in the City Hotel compared to the Resort Hotel.
+-	Top 3 origin of guests are from Britain, Portugal and Spain.
+-	There is 37% of Cancellation and 63% of confirm booking.

 Challenges
 (1) There was a lot of duplicate data.